Retrotink/CHIP/README.md

 This is the CHIP Prototype Single Board Computer Project designed exclusively for VCFSW 2024 Workshop. <br>
 CHIP is an all in one mini color computer kit for the VCFSW workshop.
 CHIP is based on the Pocket Mini Computer by Jeff Ledger in 2012 but no longer available online.
-The project will be open source so if you are unable to attend you can still build your own computer!
+The project will be open source so if you are unable to attend you can still build your own C.H.I.P. computer!

 ## Specifications: